Statements on Companion Animals

 The HSUS also urges humane organizations and animal care and control agencies to require that all animals be sterilized before release for adoption, unless medically inappropriate, and to encourage the spaying and neutering of companion animals within their communities.
 We support the enactment and enforcement of animal control ordinances designed to regulate, deter, and reduce companion animal breeding, and we encourage cooperation between animal shelters and veterinarians in implementing sterilization programs and other solutions to the problem of companion animal homelessness.

 Thousands of people across the nation face eviction or exclusion from rental or multifamily housing because they care for pets.
 Responsible pet caregivers, however, should not be denied the companionship of beloved pets; and housing should be open to pets except in those cases in which the pet’s caregiver allows the animal to destroy property, behave aggressively, violate animal control laws, or otherwise act as a nuisance to other residents.
-Accordingly, The HSUS works to empower housing professionals to develop effective pets-welcome policies.
+Accordingly, The HSUS works to empower housing professionals to develop effective Pets Are Welcome policies.

 The HSUS opposes the sale of dogs, cats, and other animals through pet stores and other commercial operations.
 In such situations, the desire for profit undermines proper care, seriously compromising the welfare of the animals.
 Furthermore, millions of animals are euthanized each year for lack of appropriate homes—a situation made worse by “puppy mills.”
 Our investigations of puppy mills and other kinds of mass-breeding operations that produce animals for wholesale to the pet industry also have exposed such unacceptable conditions as overcrowding; inadequate shelter, sanitation, food, water, and veterinary care; and lack of social or behavioral enrichment.